magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 <img src="man/figures/README-unnamed-chunk-3-1.png" width="100%" />

-The nodes on the phylogeny are piecharts that represents the probability of either geographical state, where red represents Norway and blue represents RoW.
-LineageHomology uses the probabilities to count connected groups of taxa, where all the nodes on the paths between them have a probability that &gt; 50% for the same geographical state.
-It also returns the number of singletons, dates and has a number of different plotting methods to display the results.
+The piecharts on the nodes of the phylogeny represents the probability of the node being in the different geographical locations, where red represents Norway and blue represents RoW.
+LineageHomology uses these probabilities to count connected groups of tips, where all the nodes on the paths between them have a probability that &gt; 50% for the same geographical state.
+LineageHomology also returns the number of tips that are not connected to any other tips in this way.
+Following du Plessis et al. (2021) (DOI: 10.1126/science.abf2946) we refer to the groups as transmission lineages (TLs) and isolated tips as singletons.
+LineageHomology also returns other useful summaries

 #### Running LineageHomology